breiti78/craftbeerpiLCD/README.md

 In timer Mode it displayes the remaining time of the step when temperature is reached.

 Single mode:
-Only displayes one kettle but reacts a lttle bit faster on temperature changes.
+Only displayes one kettle but reacts a little bit faster on temperature changes.

 Parameter:
 There are several parameter to change in the parameter menue: